loretoparisi/netflix_challenge/data/blended_predictions/README.txt

 ADDITIONAL DETAILS
 ===========================================================================

+BLEND_MAY_14_QRMSE_0.87393: This came from a quiz blend of the following predictors, all of which were trained on the entire dataset:
+    *

+The new 300-factor, overfitted Time-SVD++ significantly changed the characteristics of the blend, which was interesting since it's QRMSE was fairly low.

 BLEND_MAY_13_QRMSE_0.87418: This came from a quiz blend of the following predictors, all of which were trained on the entire dataset:
     * SVDPP_FAC_1000_EPOCH_80_QRMSE_0.88479.dta